 There are some differences.
 In a trust contest the burden is on the contestant to show that the settlor lacked capacity.
 In a will contest, before the will is probated, the burden is on the proponent to show that the decedent had capacity.
 In a will contest the question is testamentary capacity; in a trust contest it is contractual capacity.

-Ikard Ratliff is regularly involved in defending and contesting the validity of trusts.
+Ikard Law PC is regularly involved in defending and contesting the validity of trusts.